Seen & Heard: Consultancy companies in firing line over children’s hospital

 National Children’s Hospital

-Highly paid consultancy companies are getting the blame are in the firing line over the saga involving construction of the National Children’s Hospital.
+Highly paid consultancy companies are in the firing line over the saga involving construction of the National Children’s Hospital.
 According to the Sunday Independent, consultancy companies “dropped the ball” before the construction phase with BAM, the contractor, only claiming €60 million of the €450 million cost overrun.

 Minister for Health Simon Harris told RTÉ on Saturday that there was “no going back” on the project, however.
 Writing in the same newspaper, Minister for Finance Paschal Donohoe said the Government will examine how to “improve the performance of advisory firms”.